6 SEO best practices you should implement now

 With this strategic overlook in mind, here’s our tips of SEO best practice:

-Forget the technical talk for a while and focus on what really matters in your content production, predominantly writing: Be normal!
-Write for humans, write colourful, write in a lively language.
+Forget the technical talk for a while and focus on what really matters in your content production, predominantly writing: Act normally!
+Write for humans, write colorfully, write in a lively language.
 And keep control of your metadata.

 This will not solve all your SEO woes, but it delivers the best starting point.
 Write and produce content that naturally incorporates the keywords you want to rank for.
 After all, you are addressing a given topic, and then it will only be natural to mention keywords associated with it.